Dagmawi-Y/Intermediate-react-TT-Session/README.md

 # Techtonic Bootcamp: Intermediate React Session

 Welcome to the Techtonic Bootcamp's Intermediate React session repository!
-This repository contains the tutor and exercise files used in the session.
+This repository contains the tutor and exercise files that I used in the session.

 ## Table of Contents
 - [Project Structure](#project-structure)